Sergei V. Kalinin: Awards and honors

+Professional service

+Kalinin serves on editorial boards for leading journals in nanoscience and materials characterization and participates in advisory roles for research programs focused on AI-enabled discovery, electron microscopy innovation, and advanced manufacturing.

 He was named a fellow of Royal Society of Chemistry (2024), AAAS (2024), Materials Research Society (2017), Foresight Institute (2017), MRS (2016), AVS (2015), APS (2015), and a senior member (2015) and Fellow (2017) of IEEE.

 He is a member of editorial boards for Nanotechnology, Journal of Applied Physics/Applied Physics Letters, and Nature Partner Journal Computational Materials.